Microwave radiometry of a quantum-critical, hybrid Josephson array: Summary

-We have introduced microwave radiometry as a powerful probe of behavior near the superconductor-insulator transition.
-We find that the origin of anomalous metallic behavior in our system is due to a failure to thermalize with the cryostat.
-This finding raises non-equilibrium behavior at the superconductor-insulator transition as an important topic for systematic study.
-As a first step in this direction, we have measured equivalent non-equilibrium temperatures as a function of applied bias, discovering scaling behavior that was anticipated based on Keldysh, Boltzmann, and gravity-gauge duality approaches \cite{dalidovich_nonlinear_2004,green_nonlinear_2005,green_current_2006,sonner_hawking_2012}.
+Summarizing, we have implemented microwave radiometry as a powerful probe of behavior near the superconductor-insulator transition.
+We find that anomalous metallic behavior in our system correlates with a failure to thermalize with the cryostat.
+We have also studied heating as a function of applied bias, observing scaling behavior that was anticipated based on Keldysh, Boltzmann, and gravity-gauge duality approaches~\cite{dalidovich_nonlinear_2004,green_nonlinear_2005,green_current_2006,sonner_hawking_2012}.

 It would be interesting to perform further thermometry measurements in a wider variety of model systems.
-A possible scenario is that anomalous metallic behavior is due to poor thermalization only in some cases, with genuine metallic behavior as $T\rightarrow 0$ occurring in others \cite{feigelman_quantum_1998,spivak_quantum_2001,spivak_theory_2008,kapitulnik_colloquium_2019}.
-The experimental approach demonstrated here, combined with recently-demonstrated on-chip bolometry \cite{karimi_bolometric_2024}, sets the stage for a new exploration of non-equilibrium behavior in Josephson arrays, weak superconductors, and other near-critical systems.
+It is possible that anomalous metallic saturation is associated with non-equilibrium behavior in some cases, but that in other cases there is equilibrium metallic behavior as $T\rightarrow 0$~\cite{feigelman_quantum_1998,spivak_quantum_2001,spivak_theory_2008,kapitulnik_colloquium_2019}.
+Recent work in indium oxide \cite{haug_excess_2024} also found deviations from equilibrium behavior near the superconductor-insulator transition, raising the possibility that lack of equilibration is generic across systems.
+The experimental approach demonstrated here, combined with recently-demonstrated on-chip bolometry~\cite{karimi_bolometric_2024}, sets the stage for a new exploration of non-equilibrium behavior in Josephson arrays, weak superconductors, and other near-critical systems.

-We gratefully acknowledge feedback on the pre-print from Charles Marcus, Vadim Khrapai, Joel Moore, Andrew Green, Shivaji Sondhi, and Rufus Boyack.
+\textbf{Acknowledgements:} We gratefully acknowledge feedback on the pre-print from Charles Marcus, Vadim Khrapai, Joel Moore, Andrew Green, Shivaji Sondhi, and Rufus Boyack.
 This work was primarily supported by the NOMIS foundation.
 This work was partially supported by the University of Chicago Materials Research Science and Engineering Center, which is funded by the National Science Foundation under award number DMR-2011854, and by the SFB Q-M\&S funded by the Austrian Science Fund (FWF).
-We acknowledge technical support from the Nanofabrication Facility and the MIBA machine shop at IST Austria. \onecolumngrid
+We acknowledge technical support from the Nanofabrication Facility and the MIBA machine shop at IST Austria.